 Dear OSU Community Members,

 I am delighted to announce the selection of Drs.
-Michael Freitag, Kathryn Higley, and Brent Steel as Oregon State University’s 2022 University Distinguished Professor honorees.
+Emily Ho and Yanyun Zhao as Oregon State University’s 2023 University Distinguished Professor honorees.

 Since 1988, the university has awarded the title of University Distinguished Professor to current OSU faculty members who have achieved national and international distinction for their contributions in research and creative work, teaching and mentoring, public engagement, and service.
-Professors Freitag, Higley, and Steel are outstanding examples of OSU’s highest academic honor.
+Professors Ho and Zhao are outstanding examples of OSU’s highest academic honor.

-Please join me on Friday, May 20 as they deliver lectures on their scholarship.
-The lectures will be held on the Corvallis campus at the Memorial Union with a livestreaming option.
+Please join me on Wednesday, May 24 as they deliver lectures on their scholarship.
+The lectures will be held on-campus at the Memorial Union with a livestreaming option.

-Please join me in congratulating University Distinguished Professors Freitag, Higley, and Steel for their outstanding contributions to their disciplines and OSU.
+Please join me in congratulating University Distinguished Professors Ho and Zhao.

 Provost and Executive Vice President